-The Husband Pillow Let me explain: I don’t know how postpartum recovery is for you, but for me, to minimize bleeding, I am required to truly take it easy that first month after baby arrives and to rest as much as possible.
-Something as simple as getting up and down from my bed, climbing stairs or excessive lifting can cause hemorrhaging for me early on so, one of the ways I fight that is to stay in bed as much as possible for the first few weeks.
+The Husband Pillow Let me explain: I don’t know how postpartum recovery is for you, but for me, to minimize bleeding, I am required to truly take it easy that first month after the baby arrives and to rest as much as possible.
+Something as simple as getting up and down from my bed, climbing stairs or excessive lifting can cause hemorrhaging for me early on.
+One of the ways I fight excess bleeding is to stay in bed as much as possible for the first few weeks.

 Bed Tray Having a tray near your bed is so nice when you need that extra cup of coffee or to hold your laptop.
 At night I load my tray up with snacks, water, and anything else I may need for the next day, then, during the day I have what I need within arm’s reach.
 It’s also great for sneaking in any laptop work with the baby sleeping right next to me!

-Water bottle with measurements Water water water!
+Water bottle with measurements Water, water, water!
 You will be told over and over to make sure you are drinking “enough”.
 Did you know that “enough” can be a different amount for each individual person?
-Having a mug with measurements helps in keeping track of how much you are consuming each day, which is so important for milk supply and overall body balance.
+Having a mug with measurements helps in keeping track of how much you are consuming each day.
+(Which is so important for milk supply and overall body balance.)

 Modal Knit PJs Modal Knit is a thin knit fabric that is UBER soft.
-Nothing too tight, soft stretchy fabric, breastfeeding-friendly and still looks cute enough to wear at the hospital and around the house- those are my postpartum PJ requirements.
+Nothing too tight.
+Soft stretchy fabric.
+Breastfeeding-friendly.
+And still looks cute enough to wear at the hospital and around the house.
+Those are my postpartum PJ requirements.
 When you are hormonal, sleep-deprived and all “wonky” after giving birth, comfort is key.
 These pajamas provide all of that.

 Having certain conveniences like these available in the hospital and at home really helped with overall comfort and care for my recovery after birth.
 I felt more rested with less pain and less mess.
 I was definitely less stressed as well.
 For more ways to prepare for baby, check out THIS POST.